Cultivated Temperate Plant Foods

 Ultimately each Appalachian county might become known for sub specialties and production methods for a vast array of products including jams, specialty cheeses, chutneys, pickles, soups, dried fruits, meads, wines, ciders, butters, pestos, bitters, tinctures, salves, teas, culinary herbs, spice blends, edible flowers, cut flowers, miso, kombucha, jun, kvass, kraut, and kimchi.

 Appalachia in general has a very rich tradition in foods mostly merged together through a Scots-Irish, Anglo, German tradition (Dabney, 1998; Sauceman, 2000; Shelton, 1964; Sohn, 1996).
-Wonderful recipes like spoon bread and applestack cake can supplement already well known items such as grits and bar-b-q.
+Wonderful recipes like spoon bread and applestack cake can supplement already known items such as grits and bar-b-q.

 Shared use facilities may allow for lower infrastructure cost for smaller producers.
 Blue Ridge Foods Ventures in Buncombe County, NC offers an example of cooperative spaces for developing and marketing local food products.
 Planners and public officials may help support the growth of such facilities.
 Many large commercial buildings sit empty due to a decrease in manufacturing.
 Why not put these buildings to use?